Tomoscorbin/spark-proof/README.md

 ## Integration with pytest and Spark

 Spark Proof expects a pytest fixture that returns a `SparkSession`.
 By default the `@data_frame` decorator looks for a fixture named `spark`, but you can change that by passing `session="another_fixture"`.
-The fixture in `tests/conftest.py` shows a lean local `SparkSession` configuration that keeps tests fast.

 Behind the scenes the decorator requests rows from Hypothesis, converts them into a Spark schema, and builds a DataFrame for every test invocation.
 This keeps your test bodies short and expressive while ensuring every generated dataset is valid Spark data.